-The Education program is pleased to provide a FREE grief resources to youth who have experienced the loss of a loved one.
-These resources are available at no cost to youth in South Carolina who have experienced the loss of a loved one thanks to a generous grant from the New York Life Foundation.
+In addition we provide free grief resources for children, teens and their families who have experienced the loss of a loved one.
+These materials (subject to availability) are offered at no cost thanks in part to a generous grant from the New York Life Foundation. (subject to availability)

 Elementary School Aged Bereavement Resource: